Absurd Ventures

-Absurd Ventures LLC is an American media, entertainment, and video game company headquartered in Santa Monica, California.
+Absurd Ventures LLC is an American media, entertainment, and video game company headquartered in Santa Monica, California, with an additional studio in San Rafael, California.
 The company was founded by Dan Houser in February 2021.
 The company aims to create new intellectual properties across various mediums, including video games, live-action and animated television, film, fiction podcasts, books, and comic books.

 History

 Dan Houser founded Absurd Ventures in 2021.

 After leaving Rockstar Games in 2020, Dan Houser established Absurd Ventures to explore new creative avenues.
+The media, entertainment, and video game company aims to create new intellectual properties across various mediums, including video games, live-action and animated television, film, fiction podcasts, books, and comic books.
 Houser registered Absurd Ventures LLC in Delaware on February 17, 2021, and incorporated Absurd Ventures in Games in Altrincham on June 23.
-He announced the company in June 2023, headquartered in Santa Monica, California, emphasizing the company's mission to "create new universes and to tell great stories, wherever and however we can".
+He announced the company in June 2023.
+Headquartered in Santa Monica, California, its mission is to "create new universes and to tell great stories, wherever and however we can".

+Houser is the chief executive officer and creative director.
 Several other former Rockstar employees joined Absurd Ventures, including marketing executive Adam Tedman in 2022, producer Lazlow Jones in June 2023, and writer Michael Unsworth in October.
 Wendy Smith, formerly of Creative Artists Agency, joined the company as chief operating officer in November.
 Pandemic Studios co-founder Greg Borrud is the company's head of games.
+In June 2024, the company partnered with QCode to release A Better Paradise Volume One: An Aftermath, an audio fiction series exploring themes of artificial intelligence and virtual reality.
+The series debuted at number one on Apple's Fiction charts.
+In September, the season finale received a gold Signal Award for scripted fiction.

 In September 2024, Absurd Ventures expanded its operations by establishing a new studio named Absurd Marin, based in San Rafael, California.
 This studio was formed by integrating members from the former Ascendant Studios team, known for their work on Immortals of Aveum.
 Bret Robbins, the founder and game director of Ascendant Studios, was appointed as the head of Absurd Marin.
-The team, comprising approximately 20 developers from Immortals of Aveum, is currently working on a story-driven action-adventure game based on an unannounced new intellectual property.
+The team, comprising approximately 20 developers from Immortals of Aveum, is working on a story-driven action-adventure game based on an unannounced new intellectual property.
 In December 2024, Absurd Ventures secured a strategic investment from South Korean game development and publishing company Smilegate.